 Some friends are taking a break from social media.
 Many bloggers are encouraging their readers to unplug: to rest, fast from the online world, and be present to those they love most.
 Which is great, but incomplete, advice.

 Yes, be present.
 Be available.
 But don’t go on autopilot.
 This is the perfect time to get ahead — don’t waste it.

 One way to get ahead

 Have you ever seen the movie Iron Will?
-It’s your typical “underdog” story about a young man who enters a cross-country dogsled race to beat the odds and save his family.
+It’s an “underdog” story about a young man who enters a cross-country dogsled race to beat the odds and save his family.

 Do you know what he does to succeed?
-It’s simple: He does what nobody else will do.
+He does what no one else will do.

 Each night, the main character, Will, shaves an extra hour off his sleep schedule, until the last night when he doesn’t sleep at all.
-He is helped by a handful of guides, who give him some important advice (which might as well be a mantra for our lives):
+He is helped by a handful of guides, one of which gives him some important advice (which might be a mantra for our own lives):